-6. A red light should appear on the charger right after you plug in the battery and a fan will turn on.
+- 3. Plug the battery charger into an AC wall outlet using the provided AC cord. - 4.
+A red light should appear on the charger right after you plug in the battery and a fan will turn on.
 Wait until the light on the charger turns green for a full charge.
-You should expect a full charge in fewer than 3 hours.
+You should expect a full charge in fewer than four (4) hours.
 If it fails to charge, please look at the troubleshooting section for further information.